-These programs are being offered to members at drastically reduced savings due in large part to the Public Education Program (PEP) which is supported by donated airtime from stations.
+Sales webinars on a variety of topics are offered to member stations throughout the year.
+These webinars are made available at no charge due to the Public Education Program (PEP) which is supported by donated airtime from stations.

 SCBA takes a proactive position in all matters concerning the Federal Communications Commission (FCC), federal and state legislative issues, and local affairs.
 Some of the activities of SCBA include:

-- Each February, SCBA takes a delegation of broadcasters to Washington, DC to visit with each of our state’s Congressmen to express views and concerns of our association.
+- Each February, SCBA takes a delegation of broadcasters to Washington, DC to visit with each of our state’s Members of Congress to express views and concerns of our association.
 Prior to these visits, SCBA leaders attend the National Association of Broadcasters Annual Leadership Conference to review legislation on Capitol Hill that pertains to the broadcast industry.

 - SCBA retains the services of Riley Pope & Laney who monitors the state legislature for issues of interest to broadcasters.